100 Baby Names Inspired By African Gods And Goddesses

 18. Imana

 Banyarwandas are a small tribe of Rwanda with dramatic personalities as per their folk tales.
-Imana is one such deity who uses his long hands to distance himself from humanity after his plans for immortality was interrupted by some human.
+Imana is one such deity who uses his long hands to distance himself from humanity after his plans for immortality were interrupted by some human.
 Banyarwandas is pronounced as ee-maan.

 19. Kaang